 The percentage of SHC employees excluding LPCH leased employees that are covered by collective bargaining arrangements is approximately 36%.
-The agreement with CRONA expired during fiscal year 2010 and negotiations are ongoing.
+There are currently no expired agreements.

 California's Hospital Seismic Safety Act requires licensed acute care functions to be conducted only in facilities that meet specified seismic safety standards.
 Facilities classified by the State of California as non-compliant in the event of an earthquake must be retrofitted, replaced or removed from acute-care service by applicable deadlines in 2013, 2015, 2020 or 2030.